conradakunga/Blog/_posts/2022-01-17-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

 Your first problem is how to get your custom formula into users' Excel.

-[Registering a custom formula](https://support.microsoft.com/en-us/office/create-custom-functions-in-excel-2f06c10b-3622-40d6-a1b2-b6748ae8231f) is not a trivial exercise for the average non - IT person.
+[Registering a custom formula](https://support.microsoft.com/en-us/office/create-custom-functions-in-excel-2f06c10b-3622-40d6-a1b2-b6748ae8231f) is not a trivial exercise for the average non-IT person.

 Since you have no idea how to tackle this problem, you ask around your programmer friends who can create an installer wizard where your users just click Next > Next > Next and have the function registered for you.